 to bring family members together.
 We also have a deep familiarity with

-the family-based immigration process and the potential mistakes that can
+immigration process and the potential mistakes that can be made.

-be made.
-We know the challenges and contingencies that can arise, how
+We know the challenges and contingencies that can arise, how to prevent

-to prevent them, and address them if they occur.
-Our job is to ensure
+them, and address them if they occur.
+Our job is to ensure that this detailed

-that this detailed process is handled to give you the best chance of an
+process is handled to give you the best chance of an approval without

-approval without unnecessary delays or setbacks.
-We will explain everything
+unnecessary delays or setbacks.
+We will explain everything at the outset

 (512) 488-3970 or

 online.
 We serve all Texans and clients across America.

 U.S. citizens, green card holders, refugees, and asylees all may sponsor